- Acura Headlight Assemblies

 Most likely, yes.
-The majority of cars and trucks have headlights that can be replaced by a do-it-yourselfer.
+The majority of cars and trucks have headlights that can be replaced by any do-it-yourselfer.
 It usually requires a ratchet set and possibly a screwdriver.
-Sometimes the bolts can be hidden, so a repair manual is always helpful.
+Sometimes the bolts are hidden, so a repair manual is always helpful.
 Once replaced, it is always a good idea to align the headlights to factory specification.
 Many owners’ manuals have recommendations on how to properly do this.
-It typically involves aiming the car towards a wall, and measuring the height of, and the distance between the light beams.
+It typically involves aiming the car towards a wall to measure the height and distance between the light beams.

 Headlights are one of the most important components of your vehicle; they allow you to see the road in front of you clearly during the night and in any bad weather that may arise.
 If they have been damaged or are not working properly, not only is your own safety at risk, but the safety of others is as well.
 Therefore, damaged headlights should be replaced as soon as possible.

 At 1A Auto you’ll find aftermarket replacement headlight assemblies of all types and styles including xenon, HID, projection, halogen, smoked, tinted, LED and more.
 Headlights from 1A Auto have the following features:

 - DOT (U.S. Dept. of Transportation) and SAE (Society of Automotive Engineers) approved.